Tekla Structures – Grids

 4. Pick the end point of the grid line.

-Using select on grids
+Using select switches on grids

 Tekla Structures includes separate select switches for entire grids and single grid lines.
 The active select switch affects the objects you can select, modify, and delete.